pr4thams/JSON-Editor/README.md

 - **Typescript:** For static typing and improved code readability and maintainability.
 - **Node.js v18.16:** Powers the server-side, handling networking and I/O operations efficiently.
 - **Express.js:** Provides server-side routing and middleware on top of Node.js.
-- **axios:** Used for making HTTP requests from both client and server sides.
+- **Axios:** Used for making HTTP requests from both client and server sides.

 ## Getting Started

 - Clone the repository to your local machine with `git clone https://github.com/pr4thams/JSON-Editor.git`
+- Once cloned, change into the project directory using `cd [filename]`
-- Add the JSON file, named `config.json` and should be placed in the 'editor-api' directory like this:
+- Add the JSON file, named `config.json`, and should be placed in the 'editor-api' directory like this:

 ```
 ├── editor-api
    └── config.json
 ```

-- Open a terminal, and run the server using the command : `npm run server`
+- Open a terminal, and run the server using the command: `npm run server`
-- Open a new terminal on the side and run the client using the command : `npm run client` or use the deployed link: [https://json-editor-rose.vercel.app/](https://json-editor-rose.vercel.app/)
+- Open a new terminal on the side and run the client using the command: `npm run client` or use the deployed link: [https://json-editor-rose.vercel.app/](https://json-editor-rose.vercel.app/)

 ## Usage